 Man’s Search for Meaning is one of the most profound and moving books I have read.
 It illustrates what we can learn from the human condition in the face of extreme suffering.
-The author, Viktor Frankl, was an Austrian psychiatrist who was transported and imprisoned in Auschwitz.
+The author, Viktor Frankl, was an Austrian psychiatrist who was transported to and imprisoned in Auschwitz.
 Frankl does not go into great and exhaustive detail about the horrors of the various Nazi concentration camps – as many others have (I have Filip Muller’s Eyewitness Auschwitz in mind here) – but he describes his and others’ struggles to find meaning, purpose, strength, courage, and integrity in the worst imaginable situation.
 He invites the reader to consider the question: how can a person find a meaning to life when they are helpless and in a hopeless situation?

 To answer this question, Frankl applies his own form of psychotherapy known as logotherapy, which aims to help individuals find meaning in suffering, however burdensome it may be.
 He has argued, as a psychotherapist – before, during, and after the Holocaust – that although we are often presented with situations out of our control, our attitude and response towards those situations are very much in our control.
 Frankl says, “When we are no longer able to change a situation, we are challenged to change ourselves.”